vincentvella/FoodMood/README.md

  - Added a loop with if-statements in SettingsView to gather settings value from an array.
 Isn't that relevant now, but can be adjusted to fit later goals and other uses

 VINCE:
+OO Design Pattern - Structural: Composite
+I implemented this pattern in the models of the different CRUD classes.
+You can see it especially in the Food and Mood classes where I integrated primitive and composite objects.

+UI Pattern - Fill in the blanks
+This sprint I began to implement some fill in the blanks functionality into the CRUDs.
+As the project moves along I will look for more opportunities to utilize this.